Jim McIngvale: Early life and education

 McIngvale was born on February 11, 1951, in Starkville, Mississippi.
-He graduated from Bishop Lynch High School in Dallas and attended North Texas State University, now University of North Texas, in Denton where he played football.
+He graduated from Bishop Lynch High School in Dallas, attended the University of Texas at Austin, and later attended North Texas State University, now University of North Texas, in Denton where he played football at both.

 Business career

 McIngvale is best known for his energetic, fast-paced sales pitches, typically ending with some variant of his catchphrase "saves you money!"
 His distinctive sales style originated from an incident that occurred early on in Gallery Furniture's history.
 Faced with financial difficulties, McIngvale invested all his remaining money, approximately $10,000, in a television commercial to be aired on two Houston stations.
 While watching the commercial being produced, he became dissatisfied and ad-libbed a sales pitch, speaking rapidly because of the limited amount of time available.
 The commercial proved very effective, and his sales increased dramatically afterward.
 In 1999, McIngvale spoke to the British Deming Association annual conference about the influence of W. Edwards Deming on his business methods.

 McIngvale co-authored the book Always Think Big with Thomas Duening and John Ivancevich, which was published in 2002, and chronicles the ups and downs of his entrepreneurial career.

-In May 2009, the Houston Chronicle reported that McIngvale refused to pay $48,000 in taxes to the Greater Northside Management District that was assessed from 2005 to 2007.
+In May 2009, the Houston Chronicle reported that McIngvale refused to pay $48,000 in taxes to the Greater Northside Management District that were assessed from 2005 to 2007.
 He did, however, pay taxes to the district in 2008.
 His Northside facility is within the district's boundary.
-McIngvale said the management district does not do enough to maintain the area, he described the management district's taxation policies as "taxation without representation."
-The district sued McIngvale to try to force him to pay the taxes and McIngvale said he was willing to dispute the charges in court.
+McIngvale said the management district does not do enough to maintain the area; he described the management district's taxation policies as "taxation without representation."
+The district sued McIngvale to try to force him to pay the taxes, and McIngvale said he was willing to dispute the charges in court.

 Philanthropic efforts

 In August 2017, McIngvale opened his stores to people affected by Harvey, a hurricane that flooded the city.

-When Tropical Storm Imelda flooded Houston in 2019, McIngvale once again opened the doors of Gallery Furniture and partnered with Crisis Clean Up to provide free meals and shelter at the North Freeway location.
+When Tropical Storm Imelda flooded Houston in 2019, McIngvale once again opened the doors of Gallery Furniture and partnered with Crisis Clean-Up to provide free meals and shelter at the North Freeway location.

 During the 2021 Texas power crisis and winter storms, McIngvale allowed people to shelter from the cold and spend the night at Gallery Furniture.
 Also in 2021, in the wake of evacuation and destruction due to Hurricane Ida which hit the Gulf Coast (and particularly Louisiana and New Orleans), McIngvale began to shelter Louisianan residents at Gallery Furniture as well as provide warm meals and amenities for free.
 He also organized a supply donation drive and caravan into south Louisiana to deliver supplies to the area.

-A letter in The Houston Chronicle criticized the fact that during McIngvale's humanitarian efforts, he "makes sure cameras are there to catch the moment, [which] amounts to great publicity for him."
+In 2024, he did it again after Hurricane Beryl struck Houston, opening up his business for people to use air conditioning and charge their phones.
+As of July 9, 2024, 3,000 people were fed by Mack.